-Work-related road users comprise drivers and riders of varying types of vehicle (e.g. company cars, vans, pickups, large goods vehicles, buses, taxis, minicabs, emergency vehicles, construction and agricultural machinery, motorcycles, mopeds and bicycles) used for a range of purposes, as well using the road as pedestrians.
-Vehicles can be company-owned or leased vehicle use solely for business; company-owned vehicle use for work and private purposes, or privately owned but used for work purposes.
-Of the 11.6 million passenger cars registered across 18 EU Member States, over 50% are company car registrations with the highest being in Germany (60%) and the lowest in Greece (24%) (Polk, 2009).
+Work-related road use comprises the driving and riding of various types of vehicle (e.g. company cars, vans, pickups, large goods vehicles, buses, taxis, minicabs, emergency vehicles, construction and agricultural machinery, motorcycles, mopeds and bicycles) used for a range of purposes, as well as walking.
+Vehicles may be company-owned or leased solely for business; company-owned vehicle use for both work and private purposes, or privately owned but used for work purposes.
+In 2009, of the 11.6 million passenger cars registered across 18 EU Member States, over 50% are company car registrations with the highest being in Germany (60%) and the lowest in Greece (24%) (Polk, 2009).
 Driving/riding takes place at the workplace, on the road network for work or while commuting to and from the place of work.
-Additionally many people work on, or near the road, e.g. maintenance workers, refuse collectors, postal workers, and emergency and vehicle breakdown service personnel (Clarke et al., 2005; Stradling, 2001).
+Data from the UK show that business travel makes up about 30% of all travel, rising to over 50% if commuting is included (Murray, 2011).
+Additionally, many people work on or near the road e.g. maintenance workers, refuse collectors, postal workers and emergency and vehicle breakdown service personnel (Clarke et al., 2005; Stradling, 2001).
+Different types of work-related road travel require periodic monitoring at national and EU levels to understand any changing patterns of risk such as increases in home shopping delivery, by increases in motorcycle and bicycle use or changes in numbers of heavy goods vehicles.